mtraynham/pureport-docs/overview/multicloud_fabric.rst

 Multicloud Fabric
 =====================================

-The Purpeort Multicloud Fabric platform provides a software-as-a-service solution that allows customers to build and operate cloud native networks for connecting customer sites to public cloud providers over dedicated, high speed cloud on-ramps without the need to invest in expensive network overlay solutions or having to manage ineffecient traffic paths due to ineffecient routing between clouds.
+The Pureport Multicloud Fabric platform provides a software-as-a-service solution that allows customers to build and operate cloud native networks for connecting customer sites to public cloud providers over dedicated, high speed cloud on-ramps without the need to invest in expensive network overlay solutions or having to manage inefficient traffic paths due to inefficient routing between clouds.

-This document provides an overview of the Pureport Mutlicloud Fabric service components and describes how those compoments work in conjunction with one another to deliver a full end-to-end cloud native network infrastructure.
+This document provides an overview of the Pureport Multicloud Fabric service components and describes how those components work in conjunction with one another to deliver a full end-to-end cloud native network infrastructure.

 The Pureport Multicloud Fabric consists of the following: